-15 Rural Community Profile for Ingatestone and Fryerning, Rural Community Council for Essex (RCCE), 2013.
+15Rural Community Profile for Ingatestone and Fryerning, Rural Community Council for Essex (RCCE),2013.

-16 Unless specified otherwise, all statistics are from 2011 census data.
+$^{^{16}}$ Unless specified otherwise, all statistics are from 2011 census data encourages businesses to locate in the area and also makes the area a more attractive location for tourists.

-17 An elementary occupation consists of simple and routine tasks, such as cleaners, agricultural labourers, food preparation assistants and refuse workers.
+17 An elementary occupation consists of simple and routine tasks, such as cleaners, agricultural labourers, food preparation assistants and refuse workers

-to the survey were from businesses on or near the High Street in Ingatestone, which therefore included a large proportion of wholesale and retail related businesses.
+There are 215 operation businesses in the parish, predominately located within Ingatestone.
+To inform the production of the Neighbourhood Plan, in summer 2018 a business questionnaire was published which sought to identify priorities and issues for local businesses in the area.
+The majority of respondents to the survey were from businesses on or near the High Street in Ingatestone, which therefore included a large proportion of wholesale and retail related businesses.
 The questionnaire identified the following key issues for the area:

-A high proportion of local employees live more than five miles from their place of work.

-- 75% of local employees use a car to get to work. - Over half of respondents believe that theft through burglary/shoplifting is a current problem in the parish. - There is a need for more local events, markets and schemes to encourage passing trade and new business to the High - Transport and parking were cited as the biggest issues for the recruitment and retention of staff in the area (67%), followed by issues with finding the right skills (40%), wage competition (33%) and shortage of affordable housing for employees in the local area (29%). - The most significant infrastructure challenges for local businesses in the area were identified as mobile coverage (75%), parking (63%) and trade waste (43%). - 60% of respondents plan to stay within the parish over the next five to 15 years. - New retail space was identified as the most required type of new business premises in the parish. - Businesses in the area would like more parking to be made available, preferably free parking, better mobile/broadband provision and more parish council support to encourage local shopping and support small businesses.
+- A high proportion of local employees live more than five miles from the place of work - 75% of local employees use a car to get to work - Over half of respondents believe that theft through burglary / shoplifting is a current problem in the parish - There is a need for more local events, markets and schemes to encourage passing trade and new business to the High Street - Transport and parking were cited as the biggest issue for recruitment and retention of staff in the area (67%), followed by issues with finding the right skills (40%), wage competition (33%) and shortage of affordable housing for employees in the local area (29%). - The most significant infrastructure challenges for local businesses in the area were identified as mobile coverage (75%), parking (63%) and trade waste (43%) - 60% of respondents plan to stay within the parish over the next five to 15 years. - New retail place was identified as the most required type of new business premises in the parish - Businesses in the area would like more parking to be made available, preferably free parking, better mobile / broadband provision and more parish council support to encourage local shopping and support small businesses.